SrabanMondal/SrabanMondal/README.md

 Systems Programmer | Backend Architect | AI Systems Engineer

-I design and scale high-performance backend systems, low-latency AI pipelines, and distributed architectures.
+I design and scale backend platforms with a focus on clean architecture, industry best practices, and high-performance systems.
-I care about **clean design, measurable performance, and systems that don’t break under pressure**.
+For me, **perfection is elegance, and elegance is true beauty**.

-> *Perfection is elegance — and elegance is engineered.*
+I strive to build systems that are not only fast and reliable, but also graceful and in design and measurable in performance.

 ---